deepak/learn-java/QUESTIONS.md

    ```

 7. why does switch not work with complex types ?
-   when can add a complex type to a hash and its hashCode and equals method is used
+   when we can add a complex type to a hash and its hashCode and equals method is used
    why not use equals for switch ?
-   also how does type-safety work for switch ?

    ```java
    Person p1 = new Person("p1");